Elysian01/Rasa-bots/Bots/corona_faq/data/nlu.md

 - what si covid-19
 - tell me about corona
 - can you tell me about covid
+- what is corona

 ## intent:corona_spread
 - how does corona virus spread
 - how does virus spread
+- how does it spread

 ## intent:corona_food_spread
 - does corona spread from food